google/WebFundamentals/src/content/en/updates/2017/07/upcoming-regexp-features.md

 ①; or considered word characters, for example the Chinese character for snow:
 雪.

 Neither of these can be matched with `\d` or `\w`.
 Changing the meaning of these shorthands would break existing regular expression patterns.

 Instead, new character classes are being [introduced](https://github.com/tc39/proposal-regexp-unicode-property-escapes).
-Note that they are only available for Unicode-aware RegExps denoted by the `/u` flag.
+Note that they are only available for Unicode-aware regular expressions denoted by the `/u` flag.

 ```js
 /\p{Number}/u.test('①');      // true